HePeng2016/3D_Rotation_Group_Equivariant_Representations/README.md

 # Introduction

 This software package is used to represent the spherical harmonic tensors in a rotation equivariance or invariance way.
 The key functions are implemented in two different versions.
-One version uses Julia.
-The other version uses C++, they yield the same result.
+One version uses Julia,the other version uses C++, they yield the same result.
 # Installation (julia)
      include("./equivalentFeatures.jl")
      using  .equivalentFeatures